JurijsNazarovs/ParDim/README.md

      *Note:* Structure of file is provided in the subsection [Structure of selectJobsListInfo and inpDataInfo](##structure-of-selectjobslistinfo-and-inpdatainfo)

+### Deactivate directory for future analysis
+ParDim is designed to proceed analysis of future stage just with successfully completed directories on current stage.
+In case of Multi-mapping script ParDim can trace automatically which directories are successful in an analysis.
+However, with Single-mapping scripts to avoid the specific directory from an analysis, the developer of a stage should create a file "RemoveDirFromList" (ex. in bash: touch RemoveDirFromList).

+As an example, the Download stage creates a file RemoveDirFromList in case if any of files for a directory is not downloaded.
+Then the whole directory is skipped for further analysis.

 ## Multi-mapping scripts
-Multi-mapping scripts are designed to construct a DAG file based on information about a specific directory, so that script is executed for every of analyzed directories independently.
+Multi-mapping scripts are designed to construct a DAG file based on information about a specific directory, so that script is executed for every of analysed directories independently.

 ### Examples